-I turned on the Taxi TV and the first thing that came up was a press conference with Anthony Wiener.
-Remember Anthony Wiener?
+I turned on the Taxi TV and the first thing that came up was a press conference with Anthony Weiner.
+Remember Weiner?
 The congressman who tweeted lewd photos of himself to women?
 He got caught.
 He lied.
-He then confessed.
+Then he confessed.
 Then he resigned.
 I wondered if he would weather this controversy and make a comeback.

-PJ got off the phone and I asked him, “Do you think Anthony Wiener should have resigned?”
+PJ got off the phone and I asked him, “Do you think Anthony Weiner should have resigned?”

 “I don’t know him but that’s a tough last name.”

 “What?
 You don’t know Weiner?
 The congressman that texted photos of his private parts?
 It’s been all over the news, PJ.
 He’s your congressman.
 He lives in Queens.
 It’s on the cover of The New York Post every day.”

 “Nah, no idea what you are talking about.”

 It hit me like a ton of bricks.
 When you are in the middle of a breakdown in your life or business, you think everyone on the planet knows about it and is judging you.
 Yet, here was a 26-year-old born and raised in New York, and he had never heard of Weiner.
 In that moment, I understood why comebacks are possible: Because most people don’t know or care what you’ve done.

 Your marriage fails and you think you’ll never find love again.
 Your business flounders and you can’t bring yourself to start a new one.
 You lose a big deal and you don’t go for another one.
 We are all so worried about what everyone thinks that we convince ourselves that everyone knows.
 It’s called the “spotlight effect” and I first heard it described as it relates to teenagers—that is, “adolescent egocentrism.”
 Teenagers think that everything they do is magnified and seen by everyone.
 That’s why the smallest pimple feels like a crater on your face.
 We do the same thing as adults.